wangyu-/Degausser/README.md

 # new features in this repo(degausser3ds only):

-1. import songs as custom (so that it will be edit-able in game)
+1. import songs as custom (so that it will be edit-able in game) from SD:\bbpimportc\

-2. dump specific songs(instead of all)

-3. delete specific songs
+2. delete specific songs by "SD:\bbpdelete\songlist.txt";

-4. dump a songlist(do not dump BBP files)
+3. dump a songlist(will not dump BBP files)  to "SD:\bbpdump\songlist.txt"

+4. dump specific songs by "SD:\bbpdump\songlist.txt". "songlist.txt" should be in utf8 format (with or without BOM). one ID per line(a hex number of 8 digits),the rest characters of each line will be ignored. see degausser3ds/examples/ for more info. you can just copy the "songlist.txt" created by "dump songlist" feature and edit it.

+ (Q:how do i know the ID of a song?A:by the "dump songlist" feature)

 # how to use degausser3ds(for cfw user):